vijayjoshi16/POSTAHOLIC-SOCIAL-MEDIA-WEBSITE/README.md

 <h1>POSTAHOLIC-Addicted to posts?You've come to the right place!!</h1>
 <img src="https://raw.githubusercontent.com/vijayjoshi16/POSTAHOLIC-SOCIAL-MEDIA-WEBSITE/main/client/public/logo.png"/>
-<h2>This is a social media website deployed on Heroku, similar to Instagram, which currently has the features :</h2>
+<h2>This is a social media website deployed on Heroku, built with MERN Stack, which currently has the features :</h2>
 <ul>
 <li>SignUp</li>
 <li>SignIn and LogOut</li>